holgerstolzenberg/european-geo-information/README.md

 - ☑️Slider for map pitch angle
 - Cross-hair on own location
 - Map initializing indicator
-- Weather or other overlays, distance to cities
+- Weather or other overlays
+- Distance to capitols

 ## Development